Marco77-ops/LogisticSystem/LoggingSetup.md

 # Logging Setup for Logistics System

-This document describes the logging setup for the Logistics System, specifically for the `analyticservice` and `notificationservice` components.
+This document describes the logging setup for the Logistics System, specifically for the `analyticservice` and `notificationviewservice` components.

 ## Overview